aritzLizoain/CNN-Image-Segmentation/README.md

 * pillow (7.1.2)

 You can manually install the libraries from the anaconda prompt with the command ``` pip install 'library_name' ```.
 Make sure the correct working environment is activated.
-If a module cannot be properly installed (installing tensorflow might sometimes be troublesome), doing it through the anaconda navigator is another option.
+If a module cannot be properly installed (installing tensorflow might sometimes be troublesome), doing it through the anaconda navigator is a good option.

 ## Python files